 The Result of Polarization and Paralyzation of the Government

-The result of the polarization of first politics and the country and paralyzation of the government is that nothing gets done in Washington in favor of American people.
+The result of the polarization of first politics and the country and paralyzation of the government is that nothing gets done in Washington in favor of the American people.

 The major problems of American people such as income inequality, education, job training, the tax code, infrastructure, trade deficits, and health care remain unaddressed in favor of fringe issues that don’t relate to the people of America or, as we will see in the next section, protection of corporate interests.